Deeya-Das/OIBSIP/Calculator/README.md

-# Level 2

-***Task 1: Simple Calculator***
+### 🧮 Level 2 – Task 1: Simple Calculator

-<p>A responsive and easy-to-use calculator built with HTML, CSS, and JavaScript.
-It handles the four basic arithmetic operations — addition, subtraction, multiplication, and division — with smooth user interaction.</p>
+This project is a responsive and user-friendly **calculator** built using **HTML**, **CSS**, and **JavaScript**.
+It performs the four basic arithmetic operations — **addition**, **subtraction**, **multiplication**, and **division** — through a clean and intuitive interface.

+🧠 Key Skills Applied:
+- DOM manipulation for dynamic user interaction
+- Writing logical and reusable JavaScript functions
+- Styling a minimal, responsive layout for better usability

-<p>This project helped me strengthen my skills in DOM manipulation, JavaScript logic building, and designing a clean, user-friendly interface.</p>
+🧰 This task helped me sharpen my front-end development skills by combining logic, interactivity, and design into a practical web tool.